Exia-Aix-2016/WebProject/PITCHME.md

 ---
 # Presentation of the solution

-* restAPI - NestJs
+* RestAPI - NestJs
-* website  - AngularJs
+* Website  - Angular
 ---

 # Architecture solution